AlexAnarcho/LvlUp/readme.md

 ---
 ## Patch notes
+* v 0.6.2:
+    * Cleaning up the modules (main, processing, print_output)
+    * Let the user specify hours already invested in a certain skill, fill in other fields accordingly

 * version 0.6.1: fixed some bugs
     * Eliminate the hardcoded filepaths and replace with a config text file
+    * Don't write a new daytime object if the entered amount is 0

 * version 0.6: added support for matplotlib and 2 simple graphing functions:
     * Hours invested per day